niftynei/glightning/README.md

 `GOLIGHT_DEBUG_LOGFILE`: If set, will log to the file named in this variable.
 Otherwise, sends logs back to c-lightning to be added to its internal log buffer.

+`GO_LIGHT_DEBUG_IO_IN`: Logs any incoming IO messages.
+Useful if you want to log incoming messages without specifying a debug log file.

 `GOLIGHT_DEBUG_IO`: Logs all json messages sent and received from c-lightning.
 Must be used in conjunction with `GOLIGHT_DEBUG_LOGFILE` to avoid creating a log loop.

 Example usage: